PranavAvadhanam/proj-multimodal/README.md

 # AVUT Multimodal QA — PragCoT + Vanilla Baselines

-Gemini-based multimodal multiple-choice QA on the [AVUT benchmark](https://huggingface.co/datasets/tsinghua-ee/AVUTBenchmark).
+Modality-weighted/modality-separated prompting strategies to avoid modality bias (ex. bias towards using the text content of an input and ignoring its audio/visual content).
+Evaluation with Gemini-based multiple-choice video QA on the [AVUT benchmark](https://huggingface.co/datasets/tsinghua-ee/AVUTBenchmark).
+See Citations section.
 Made with Cursor and Claude Code.

 Two pipelines:

-- **Idea 2 (PragCoT)**: perception → modality descriptions → cross-modal reasoning → answer
+- **Idea 2 (Modality Separated PragCoT)**: perception → separated modality descriptions (ie. each description only based on one modality's content fed as input) → cross-modal reasoning → answer
 - **Vanilla**: single direct video+question → answer

+One key variation for each pipeline:

+- Modality Importance Scoring: Generate a relative weight of each modality's importance and use this to weight the contribution of each modality's description.

 Each pipeline has a **no-CoT** and a **CoT** variant (Gemini thinking tokens enabled/disabled).